Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Estimation

 \subsection{Estimation of \texorpdfstring{$\beta$}{Lg} with \texorpdfstring{$T=4$}{Lg}}

 Assuming a random sample of $n$ individuals, we propose the following weighted MS estimator $\hat{\beta}$ of $\beta$, defined as the maximizer over the parameter space $\mathcal{B}$:

 where

+Because we restrict the search within a compact set $\mathcal{B}$ and the objective function (\ref{eq:3.2}) is bounded and continuous, the maximizer $\hat{\beta}$ of the maximization problem (\ref{eq:3.1}) does exist.
+However, $\hat{\beta}$ may not be unique because the objective function (\ref{eq:3.2}) is essentially a step function for any finite samples.
+Nonetheless, as guaranteed by Theorem \ref{TH:betahat} in Section \ref{sec_asymptotics}, $\hat{\beta}$ is in a small neighborhood of the true parameter $\beta$ with a high probability for a sufficiently large sample size.

-It is obvious from expression (\ref{eq:3.2}) that only observations that satisfy $y_{i1}\neq y_{i3}$, $y_{i0}=y_{i2}$, and $y_{i2}=y_{i4}$ are used in the estimation.
-Namely, the objective function uses only \textquotedblleft switchers\textquotedblright\ whose choice changes in periods $1$ and $3$, with the same choices in, respectively, their previous and subsequent periods.
-This feature reduces the effective sample size for the estimator of $\beta$.
-HK's estimator has a similar problem since it also uses only switchers and needs to match $x_t$ over time.
+It is clear from expression (\ref{eq:3.2}) that only observations that satisfy $y_{i1}\neq y_{i3}$, $y_{i0}=y_{i2}$, and $y_{i2}=y_{i4}$ are used in the estimation.
+That is, the objective function uses only ``switchers'' with choice changes in periods $1$ and $3$, with the same choices in their previous and subsequent periods, respectively.
+This feature reduces the ``effective'' sample size for the estimator of $\beta$.
+HK's estimator has a similar problem, because it also uses only switchers, and needs to match $x_t$ over time.
 Our estimator (\ref{eq:3.1}) is more applicable when the model has many regressors, especially discrete regressors that must be matched exactly over time when applying HK's procedure.